cpp-tutor/learnmoderncpp-tutorial/03-conditions-and-operators.md

 }
 ```

 Notice that "getting" multiple variables from `cin` allows for the input of three values together, optionally separated by whitespace or newlines.
 This permissiveness can be useful in some cases but doesn't handle erroneous input very well so is often unsuitable to be used in production code (as error recovery involves clearing the error state, possibly losing input in the process).
 The four `case` statements each check for a valid integer (actually a character literal) stored in `op` and program flow jumps to the one that matches, if any.
 The `break` statements are necessary and cause control flow to jump to the closing brace of the switch block; if they were not present flow would *fall through* to the next `case` statement, which is rarely desirable.
-The `default` case statement is optional, and program flow always continues here if none of the `case` statements match, if it is not present the compiler will often produce a warning.
+The `default` case statement is optional but usually desirable, and program flow always continues here if none of the `case` statements match; if it is not present the compiler will often produce a warning.

-Notice also the use of `cerr` to output error messages to the *standard error stream*; by default `cerr` echos to the terminal (the same as for `cout`) but this output can be redirected at run-time to a text file (or a null device).
+Notice also the use of `cerr` to output error messages to the *standard error stream*; by default `cerr` echoes to the terminal (the same as for `cout`) but this output can be redirected at run-time to a text file (or a null device).
 The `if` test for zero divisor should be familiar syntax by now and prevents a possible floating-point exception.
-In this case, and in the case of an error, the result variable contains the default value zero.
+In this case, and in the case of an error caused by an invalid operator, the result variable `r` contains the default value zero.

 **Experiment**